MaxPleaner/socket_helpers/README.md

    end
  ```

-- the first argument of `websocket_response` can be a single record or an array/query.
+- the first argument of `websocket_response` can be a single record or an array. _It cannot be a query_.
 The second can be either `create`, `destroy`, or `update`.
 The receiver-hooks for these events are automatically created by the javascript client.

 ---